 This is the ideal greige color: gray without being over-committed, with lots of beige and taupe to make it a fabulous cool neutral.
-Thanks to Staging by HR Staging & Design for suggesting it as the whole-house wall color at my listing on 3491 Roswell Road.
+Thanks to Staging by HR Staging & Design for suggesting it as the whole-house wall color at a past listing.
 The trim here is White Dove.
 The combination goes well with a more contemporary look.

 Please keep in mind that if your house receives more of or less than an average amount of light, or your furnishings aren’t neutral, then you will need a color consultation from a staging or design professional.